 What to keep in mind when reading the study’s conclusions?

-What do authorities say?
+What do authorities say on this topic?

 - The World Health Organization advises that a healthy diet protects against malnutrition and many chronic diseases including cancer.
 This includes eating at least five portions of fruit and vegetables daily, whole grains, nuts, and legumes.
 WHO advise reduced-fat dairy foods and lean meats, with less than 30% of daily energy coming from fats, less than 10% from saturated fat, and trans fats eliminated where possible.2